There are many myths during pregnancy and so many revolve around food. Learn what's fact and what's fiction.

-Myth: Eat up, you're eating for two.
+Myth: Eat twice as much, you're eating for two

 Fact: A pregnant woman may be eating for two, but one of them, the fetus, only weighs a few pounds.
 Your body needs between 200 and 300 extra calories when you are pregnant (up to 500 near the end of your pregnancy).
 That is about the amount in one cooked chicken breast, without the skin. or a cup of yogurt.
-So, yes, you should eat a little more while pregnant, but not THAT much more.
+So, yes, you should eat a little more while pregnant, but not that much more.

-Myth: Salt will make you swell up.
+Myth: Salt will make you swell up

 Fact: Salt is an essential nutrient, even when you are pregnant and it should not be removed from your diet during pregnancy.
 Some swelling in pregnancy is normal.
 If your swelling is excessive (talk to your doctor!) then you may want to consider the other foods you are eating to be sure you are getting enough protein and water.
-Also take a serious look at the amount of time you are giving yourself to rest.
+Also, take a serious look at the amount of time you are giving yourself to rest.
 Rule of thumb, salt your food to taste.

-Myth: You need to watch your weight carefully.
+Myth: You need to watch your weight carefully

-Myth: The baby will just take what it needs from you.
+Myth: The baby will just take what it needs from you

-Fact: Your baby is being built from many different buiolding parts including protein, a nutrient that your body uses to build tissues, but does not store extra quantities for use in building your baby.
+Fact: Your baby is being built from many different building parts including protein, a nutrient that your body uses to build tissues, but does not store extra quantities for use in building your baby.
 If you are not eating adequate protein, your health will suffer as your body begins to break down your tissues (muscle) to feed the baby.
 The only source of protein your baby has is from the food you eat.

-Myth: If you eat a little less, the baby will take some of the extra fat off you.
+Myth: If you eat a little less, the baby will take some of the extra fat off you

 Fact: Your baby is not being built from much fat.
 Fat is a way your body stores glucose, the main source of energy for your body.
 The difference is that glucose can not be made into protein to build your baby's tissues.
 If you are not eating enough, your body will have to break down tissues (muscle) to build the baby from and you will get sick and weak.

-Myth: A low fat diet will help keep the extra weight off.
+Myth: A low-fat diet will help keep the extra weight off

-Fact: Fat is essential to your body's metabolism of water soluble vitamins, it is not the enemy.
+Fact: Fat is essential to your body's metabolism of water-soluble vitamins, it is not the enemy.
 Fat is no more the culprit for overweight than carbohydrates or proteins are.
 The problem is not that it is eaten, but that too much is eaten or that there is an imbalance of the different ingredients in food.
 Too much food of any type will be stored by your body for later use as fat.
-Low fat diets can be dangerous in pregnancy because most foods considered "fatty" are good sources of protein, such as eggs, meats and cheese.
+Low-fat diets can be dangerous in pregnancy because most foods considered "fatty" are good sources of protein, such as eggs, meats, and cheese.
 There are "healthy" fats and "unhealthy" fats and you need to educate yourself which are which.
 A diet low in protein foods is equally not desirable in pregnancy.